ClaudeCluster/claudecluster/README.md

 2. For larger changes, start with an RFC Issue to converge on design
 3. Submit a PR with focused edits and clear rationale

-Please follow conventional commit messages and include concise context in PR descriptions.
+Please read `CONTRIBUTING.md` for our contribution process, DCO sign-off, and conventional commits.
+All contributions are licensed under Apache-2.0; see `LICENSE` and `NOTICE`.

 ---